ScryEngineering/scrygroup.com/content/services/consulting-training.md

 We work together to create specific, high-quality deliverables that directly result in ROI for your organization.
 During our project, we teach you the same cutting-edge technologies and meta-cognitive strategies we use every day, tailored to your requirements.
 From learning about open technology stacks and developing Python programming skills to knowledge transfer, improving communication and stakeholder management, you'll acquire valuable new expertise.

-With this framework, you'll have the capacity to handle these projects in-house - **no consultants required**.
+With this framework, you'll build the capacity to handle these projects in-house - **no consultants required**.

 ------